 - COVID-19 STATISTICS IN OTTAWA

 For daily updates, visit the PUBLIC HEALTH AGENCY OF CANADA's COVID-19 website.

-Appointments for Accelerated Second Doses of the vaccine are currently being accepted for those aged 18 and over who received their first vaccine on or before May 9 through the provincial booking system.
+Appointments for Accelerated Second Doses of the vaccine are currently being accepted.
+Click the link for details and conditions.

 Check the COVID-19 page at the Ottawa Public Health website for regular updates on vaccine availability.